 Can we talk about stuffed animals for a minute?

 Does your child have a serious stuffed animal problem?
 Just go ahead and throw them in the trash.
 No, really!
 Did you get the memo that industrial is in?!
 What's more industrial than a metal garbage can?
-This one was actually used as a trash in her home, but I think her "scrunchy" looks like a cute liner, and I can envision my 7-year-old having a good time putting all her buddies in the trash at night.
+This one was created by Rebekah Merkle on her blog rebekahmerkle.blogspot.com, but I guess she is no longer blogging, and the link to her site doesn't work. :( She actually used it as a garbage can in her home, but I think her "scrunchy" looks like a cute liner, and I can envision my 7-year-old having a good time putting all her buddies in the trash at night.
 I'm not sure what sizes are available, but this size seems more suited for older kids.
 It would just make the little ones really mad. ;)

 Love this one!
 So simple!
 You could even just hang a rope from a plant hanger on the ceiling, and then clip the stuffed animals right to the rope with clothespins!
 Great way to utilize the higher spaces in the room.
 But be prepared to be called in to help the little guys get the treasures they can't reach! :)